 You are probably aware by now that I’m a big Laurel and Hardy and my dream is to see all of the films fully restored and released on to Blu-ray.
 Work is on going on some of the films whilst there are already several available on Blu-ray such as The Flying Deuces and March of the Wooden Soldiers.
-Thankfully the BFI have just released another and it’s their final screen appearance.
-So without further ado here’s my Atoll K Blu-ray Review.
+What is the last Laurel and Hardy film?
+Well thankfully the BFI have just released it on to blu-ray.
+Atoll K (1951) aka Utopia is indeed the duos final screen appearance.
+So without further ado here’s my Atoll K blu-ray review.

 - Atoll K (1951) aka Utopia

 - Directed by Léo Joannon

 - Discs: 2 (Blu-ray & DVD)

 Stan is due for a rather nice inheritance left by his Uncle, however following tax deductions and legal fees he’s only left with a small yacht and a private island in the Pacific Ocean.
 Ollie takes charge of the situation and the two decide to head for the island where they will be free from taxes and interference from the authorities.
 However along the way they pick up two passengers.
 Will their dream of the simple life turn into a reality or will fate deal them a bad hand?
 I think you know which!

 Style / Direction

 The film is written and directed by Léo Joannon whilst the cinematography is handled by Armand Thirard.
 The film works reasonable well but suffers midway through the film when our favourite comedy pair disappear for way too long before returning for the conclusion.
 If the director wanted to still focus on the love story between Suzy Delair’s character and actor Luigi Tosi it would have been better to still keep switching back to the boys for some laughs to break up the films weakest scenes.